WSU-CS-3230-Brown/CourseInformation/README.md

 ## Class Format ##

 The class will consist of homework assignments, in-class activities and a final project.
-With the COVID-19 orders for no public gatherings we will be having virtual classes.
+With the COVID-19 orders for no public gatherings we will be having virtual classes using Zoom.
 Attendance in these classes will be vital for your success in the class for several reasons:
   * In-class exercises/activities that will count towards your grade
   * I will go over homework assignment instructions in class
   * If you are struggling with keeping up on the homework assignments but you are coming to class it doesn't allow me any time to help you

+## Keys to Success ##

+1. 100% attendance
+2. If you must miss class let me know so we can work out anything you need to make up
+3. Ask questions during class
+4. Check the canvas announcements
+5. Post any questions outside of class on the canvas discussion board
+6. Turn in every assignment

 ## Assignments ##